tdg5/blog_snippets/wtf.md

 executed, the **bash** context persists.
 It's not until an **exit** command is issued that the execution context returns to **some other shell**.

-I hope this explanation and example helps clarify the distinction, at least in my mind, between a vanilla *command-line interface* and a more interactive *command shell*.
 I know this may seem like a lot of effort to go into just to distinguish a *command shell* from a *CLI*, but in the Ruby ecosystem where there are numerous tools for building *command-line interfaces* and numerous *REPLs*, I've found there's a surprising lack of innovation when it comes to *command shells*.

 ## When to use a command shell